zhaopapers/DICE/README.md

 ```
 #### Model Hyperparameters

-`-activation` is the activation function for hidden layers with a default value of "tanh";
+`-activation` is the activation function for hidden layers with a default value of "tanh"(only used in DICE);

-`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";
+`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid"(only used in DICE);

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;
+`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2(only used in DICE);

-`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;
+`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001(only used in DICE);

-`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda";
+`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda"(only used in DICE);

-`-nr_iterations` is the number of complete training cycles to run with a default value of 1;
+`-nr_iterations` is the number of complete training cycles to run with a default value of 1(only used in DICE);

-`-max_epochs` is the maximum number of training epochs per fold with a default value of 100;
+`-max_epochs` is the maximum number of training epochs per fold with a default value of 100(only used in DICE);

-`-batch_size` is the number of samples processed before the model is updated with a default value of 32;
+`-batch_size` is the number of samples processed before the model is updated with a default value of 32(only used in DICE);

-`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation with a default value of 3;
+`-n_folds` is the number of folds for Stratified Shuffle Split cross-validation with a default value of 3(only used in DICE);

-`-val_size` is the proportion of data reserved for validation with a default value of 0.2;
+`-val_size` is the proportion of data reserved for validation with a default value of 0.2(only used in DICE);

-`-test_size` is the proportion of data reserved for testing with a default value of 0.2;
+`-test_size` is the proportion of data reserved for testing with a default value of 0.2(only used in DICE);

-`-temperature_init` is the initial value for temperature scaling used in probability calibration with a default value of 1.0;
+`-temperature_init` is the initial value for temperature scaling used in probability calibration with a default value of 1.0(only used in DICE);

-`-num_workers` is the number of CPU subprocesses to use for data loading with a default value of 0;
+`-num_workers` is the number of CPU subprocesses to use for data loading with a default value of 0(only used in DICE);

-`-connectivity_matrices_list` is the dictionary containing sparse matrices that define the biological network topology;
+`-connectivity_matrices_list` is the dictionary containing sparse matrices that define the biological network topology(only used in DICE);

-`-gene_list` is the list of genes used to filter the input data to ensure intersection with the network features.
+`-gene_list` is the list of genes used to filter the input data to ensure intersection with the network features(only used in DICE).

 #### Model and Output configuration